lsst/rubin_sim/README.md

 git clone git@github.com:lsst/rubin_sim.git
 cd rubin_sim
 pip install -e .
-rs_download_data
+rs_download_data  # Downloads ~1.5G of data to $HOME/rubin_sim_data.
+See README on how to set a different data directory.
 ```

 The installation can be tested by running `py.test` in the github directory.
-The `rs_download_data` command downloads 1.5 Gb of gzipped data from NCSA.

 Future fast user install should look like:
 ```